vinzphenix/Fluid_dynamics/Project/README.md

     └── src               <- Source code in .c files

 ## Run the code
-The code in __C__ can be compiled easily with make, and then executed as follows:
+The code in `C` can be compiled easily with `make`, and then executed as follows:
 ```
 make -j
 ./cfd -ksp_type fgmres -pc_type lu -n 50 -dt 0.002 -tend 50. -freq 0.1 -dir new_case